Title VI of the Civil Rights Act of 1964

 - Referral to Review Officer: Upon receipt of a Complaint, the Title VI Coordinator shall appoint one or more staff review officers, as appropriate, to evaluate and investigate the Complaint, in consultation with Legal Counsel.
 The staff review officer(s) shall complete their review no later than 60 calendar days after the date SACOG received the Complaint.
 If more time is required, the Title VI Coordinator shall notify the Complainant of the estimated time-frame for completing the review.
 Upon completion of the review, the staff review officer(s) shall make a recommendation regarding the merit of the Complaint and whether remedial actions are available to provide redress.
 Additionally, the staff review officer(s) may recommend improvements to SACOG’s processes relative to Title VI and environmental justice, as appropriate.
 The staff review officer(s) shall forward their recommendations to the Title VI Coordinator, for concurrence.
 If s/he concurs, s/he shall issue SACOG’s written response to the Complainant.

-- Request for Reconsideration: If the Complainant disagrees with the response, he or she may request reconsideration by submitting the request, in writing, to the SACOG Chief Executive Officer within 10 calendar days after its receipt.
+- Request for Reconsideration: If the Complainant disagrees with the response, he or she may request reconsideration by submitting the request, in writing, to the SACOG Executive Director within 10 calendar days after its receipt.
 The request for reconsideration shall be sufficiently detailed to contain any items the Complainant feels were not fully understood by the Title VI Coordinator or staff review officer(s).
-The Chief Executive Officer will notify the Complainant of his decision either to accept or reject the request for reconsideration within 10 calendar days.
-In cases where the Chief Executive Officer agrees to reconsider, the matter shall be returned to the staff review officer(s) to re-evaluate in accordance with Paragraph 2, above.
+The Executive Director will notify the Complainant of his decision either to accept or reject the request for reconsideration within 10 calendar days.
+In cases where the Executive Director agrees to reconsider, the matter shall be returned to the staff review officer(s) to re-evaluate in accordance with Paragraph 2, above.

-- Appeal: If the request for reconsideration is denied, the Complainant may appeal the Chief Executive Officer’s response to the Complaint by submitting a written appeal to the SACOG Board of Directors no later than 10 calendar days after receipt of the Chief Executive Officer’s written decision rejecting reconsideration.
+- Appeal: If the request for reconsideration is denied, the Complainant may appeal the Executive Directors’s response to the Complaint by submitting a written appeal to the SACOG Board of Directors no later than 10 calendar days after receipt of the Executive Directors’s written decision rejecting reconsideration.

 - Submission of Complaint to the Federal Transit Administration: You may also file a complaint directly with the Federal Transit Administration at FTA Office of Civil Rights, 1200 New Jersey Ave.
 SE, Washington, DC 20590.